blastrain/libhtml5/README.md

 ## 1. Convert existing JavaScript into WebAssembly

-Of course, we know story about JavaScript => TypeScript => AssemblyScript .
+Of course, we know story about JavaScript => TypeScript => AssemblyScript => WebAssembly .
 It is good solution !
 Similarly, we feel the possibility in Emscripten.
 It can transpile to pure JavaScript ( with `asm.js` ) or WebAssembly.
 Also, Emscripten supports bindings for Web Browser APIs, but not easy to use it.